VITA MALT BEQUIA BASKETBALL RESULTS - NBC SVG

-Hornets, and Rockets won matches yesterday in the VITA Malt Bequia Basketball Championships at the Hard Court of the Bequia Playing Field.
+Hornets, and Rockets won matches on Wednesday in the VITA Malt Bequia Basketball Championships at the Hard Court of the Bequia Playing Field.

 The top scorer for Rockets was Jolano Joseph with 14 points, 17 rebounds, 1 assist, 3 steals and 5 blocks, Damian Miller was the top scorer for with 10 points, 2 rebounds and 1 steal.